yhabteab/icinga2/doc/02-installation.md.d/For-Container.md

-# Installing Icinga 2 in Containers
+# Installing Icinga 2 in Containersssssssssssss

 To be able to run Icinga 2 in a containerized environment, you'll need to set up a few things.
 This guide will help you get started with running Icinga 2 in a container using our official images.